zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 **Example:**

-The original URL of a resource exposed by a service
+The following address shows the original URL of a resource exposed by a service
 ```
 http://service:10015/enablerv1sampleapp/api/v1/samples
 ```
-API Gateway URL of the resource
+The following address shows the API Gateway URL of the resource:
 ```
 https://gateway:10010/api/v1/enablerv1sampleapp/samples
 ```